-While I’ve cut back on some of my kitchenware purchases, I’ve not given them up altogether.
+While I’ve cut back on buying kitchen equipment, I’ve not given them up altogether.
+I still love me some small kitchen appliances.
 I’ve just learned techniques for making them budget-friendly.

 Consider a multi-tasker kitchen appliance.

 Do you need one gadget that only does one job?
 Or can you use something equally well for a number of tasks?
 If the tool or appliance can serve more than one purpose, it may be worth the price, especially if it’s a quality product.

 Consider a handheld gadget.

-You would be surprised how many people buy or receive as gifts expensive kitchen tools and then don’t know how to use them.
-Keep your eyes peeled at garage sales, thrift stores and craigslist for unwanted, gently used items.
+You would be surprised how many people buy or receive as gifts expensive kitchen tools and then don’t know how to use them or don’t even want them.

-If you haven’t already, consider signing up with Swagbucks in order to earn points and redeem them for Amazon gift cards.
+- If you haven’t already, consider signing up with Swagbucks in order to earn points and redeem them for Amazon gift cards.

 Request as a gift.

 When friends or family inquire about what you’d like for your birthday, Christmas, etc, tell them that you’re saving up for a certain kitchen tool.
-Even if it’s out of the price range, they may be able to bless you with a gift card to add to your kitchen fund.
+Even if it’s out of their price range, they may be able to bless you with a gift card to add to your kitchen fund.

-Borrow from a friend.
+Borrow/rent/buy from a friend.

-It may be that the specialized kitchen equipment you would like just happens to be gathering dust on a friend’s shelf!
+It may be that the specialized kitchen equipment you would love to have just happens to be gathering dust on a friend’s shelf!
 Ask if you may borrow it for an extended time.
-By using it on loan, you may better determine if it’s actually a tool you’d like to own for yourself.
+Depending on your relationship and the cost of the item, you may want to rent it.